vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 _main function_

 Right before going into vm_entry it's assigning value to the 3 registers.
+It's not a deafult x64 __fastcall calling convension but come on it's VMProtect!
+It'd do anything dirty.
-So far you can assume that they're used in vm_entry maybe?
-Keep it in mind anyway and carry on.
+you can assume that they could be used in vm_entry.
+Keep it in mind and carry on.

 ```nasm
 mov     r8d, 3